adriens/presentation-kafka-connect/README.md

 Let's try it out !
 Update or insert rows on `public.employees` table in postgres-source database.

+> See the differents [ways](docs/databases-connection.md) to explore databases of this project

 ## :pouting_man: Uses case

 See an [use case example](docs/uses-case.md)